-5.6.4 Multifamily Housing
+5.6.4 Multi-Family Housing

-A. Purpose: The purpose of this sub-section is to further the goals of the Medway Master Plan and the Medway Housing Production Plan to encourage the provision of a diversity of housing types, to promote pedestrian oriented development, to encourage the preservation of older and architecturally significant properties, and to increase the number of affordable housing units by establishing a special permit option to allow for the development of Multifamily Dwellings or Apartment Houses, and Multifamily Developments within the capacities of existing Town utilities and services.
+A. Purpose: The purpose of this sub-section is to further the goals of the Medway Master Plan and the Medway Housing Production Plan to encourage the provision of a diversity of housing types, to promote pedestrian oriented development, to encourage the preservation of older and architecturally significant properties, and to increase the number of affordable housing units by establishing a special permit option to allow for the development of Multi-Family Buildings and Multi-Family Developments within the capacities of existing Town utilities and services.